Last updated on June 7th, 2018

 What about Tinning Wires?

 Tinning a wire consists in coating the exposed stripped end in tin.
 This is frequently done in electronics to aid with later soldering and to prevent fraying.
-Whether to do it or not for automotive applications is questionable, at the least.
+It might be beyond the scope of the “better to crimp or solder” debate, but it’s worth touching on.
+Nonetheless, to do it or not for automotive applications is questionable, at the least.

 - Crimp terminations